troldal/OpenXLSX/README.md

 ## Performance

-The table below is the output from a benchmark (using the Google Benchmark library), which shows that read/write access can be done at a rate of around 4,000,000 cells per second.
+The table below is the output from a benchmark (using the Google Benchmark library), which shows that single thread read/write access can be done at a rate of around 4,000,000 cells per second.
 Floating point numbers are somewhat lower, due to conversion to/from strings in the .xml file.

 ```
 Run on (16 X 2300 MHz CPU s)